Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 Pitfall: OpenSearch Serverless Two-Layer Authentication

-After implementing direct querying, the first test returned 403 Forbidden.
-I had already added the EC2 role to the OpenSearch data access policy, so I was confused about why I was still getting a 403.
+After implementing direct querying, the first test returned a 403 Forbidden.
+Since I had already added the EC2 role to the OpenSearch data access policy, I was confused about why a 403 was occurring.

 The cause was that OpenSearch Serverless requires two layers of authentication.
 Without configuring both, you get a 403.